 meeting all of your compliance activities including BAS and tax obligations

-When your books are professionally organised, it is easy to decide on important business decisions as you have a clear picture of how your business is performing financially.
+When your books are professionally organised with outsourced bookkeeping services, it is easy to decide on important business decisions as you have a clear picture of how your business is performing financially.

 12. Make Your Books a Priority

 Finally, tracking your expenses might not be the most exciting part of running your business, but it does need to be a priority.
 One mistake on a tax report or a poorly managed set of invoices in your bookkeeping records can throw your life into turmoil.
 From day one, make sure you have a strategy in place for keeping your books organised and up to date.

 Although you don’t necessarily need to balance everything at the end of each working day, you should be sorting through your financial information at least once a month.

 Commit to Better Bookkeeping